An International Exposition of Wordplay

 the same as he went in.

 Please explore Bruce Dawe’s poetry – he writes about ordinary people facing the everyday.
-However, his use of poetic techniques make his poems resonate.
+However, his use of poetic techniques makes his poems resonate.
 They are emotionally engaging and memorable – what more can a poet ask?

 Although often used to encourage children to write, I’ve found students in my adult writing classes have a lot of fun with form poetry and having a set structure can encourage the creative juices to flow.
 I certainly enjoy the challenge and always write when my students are writing!
 A lesson I prepared about Acrostic poetry and some of my other poems can be found in Celebrating Poetry: 2014 Poetry Anthology, by Karenzo Media.